BobbyLee-dev/sapphire-popups/README.md

 * If a popup is updated it will be displayed again, even if the behavior has not expired.
 * Remove popup title option.
 * Does not use cookies.
-* More features coming soon!!
+* More features coming soon!!!

 <h2>Behavior selections:</h2>